NickCH-K/CVRoller/LayoutInstructions.md

 By default, citations gathered in this way will be ordered in reverse chronological order according to the `year` and `month` BibTeX attributes (if available). `order: ascending` will give ascending chronological order.
 Chronological order can be overriden with an `order` option in the section. `order: id` will order according to the the reverse of the order the keys are read in, so with `james2015` first and then `frank2012` in the above example, or in the reverse of the order in which the .bib file itself is written if no keys are specified. `order: id, ascending` will use the actual order the keys are read in.

 If designing a `format` option for this section, the formatted citation is stored in the `{raw}` attribute.
-All other BibTeX attributes will be available using their BibTeX attribute names, other than the ones that citeproc-py processes into its own format.
+All other BibTeX attributes will be available using their BibTeX attribute names, other than the ones that `citeproc-py` processes into its own format.
 The only exceptions are that `{DOI}`, `{PMID}`, `{ISBN}`, and `{ISSN}` will be capitalized, even if they're not capitalized in the BiBTeX file.

-This function uses the [https://github.com/brechtm/citeproc-py](citeproc-py) package, and so any citation cases that cannot be handled by citeproc-by is not guaranteed to be handled by CVRoller.
-CVRoller will, in addition to what citeproc-py picks up, take every attribute in the BibTeX file and make it available for the CSL style interpreter (citeproc-py will ignore some attributes that styles do use, like `DOI`), or for your `format` option (e.g., citeproc-py will not pick up an `abstract` item).
+This function uses the [https://github.com/brechtm/citeproc-py](citeproc-py) package, and so any citation cases that cannot be handled by citeproc-py are not guaranteed to be handled by CVRoller.
+CVRoller will, in addition to what citeproc-py picks up, take every attribute in the BibTeX file and make it available for the CSL style interpreter (citeproc-py will ignore some attributes that styles do use, like `DOI`), or for your `format` option (e.g., citeproc-py will not pick up an `abstract` item but CVRoller will).
 However, for CVRoller to be able to do this, if you're using a .bib file, that .bib file has to be squeaky clean!
 CVRoller uses a comma followed by a new line to identify a new item.
 So, every item must end with a comma followed by a new line.

 ```
 @article{key,